Frequently Asked Questions

 Do you accept non "Comics, Art & Games" ads?

-No. Currently, those ads are not accepted, but it might be a possibility in the future (if the 3rd-party niche grows).
+Note: It might be a possibility to include more niche categories in the future (if the 3rd-party niche grows).

 Why was my website rejected?